All Episodes

 I actually got that question a minute ago.

-Is there any way because the blogosphere is saying this?
+Is there any way, because the blogosphere is saying this, would you like to address this?

-Blogosphere, the Schlagosphere.
+Blogosphere, the schlogosphere.

-Bunch of Looney Tune kooks, bigger kooks than he is, are on the blogosphere.
+A bunch of Looney Tune kooks, bigger kooks than he is, are on the blogosphere.

 What's the last question?

-As incestuous as the press corps and the power brokers in Washington are why is this even important?
+As incestuous as the press corps and the power brokers in Washington are, why is this even important?

 Well, there are two reasons why it's important.

-The first original reason why it's important is because a guy at a small church who has a mustache and a cheap little truck with a sign on it in the front yard of the church in Gainesville fits the template of the media who think that all religious people are Southern Hayseed Hicks.
+The first original reason why it's important is because a guy at a small church who has a mustache and a cheap little truck with a sign on it in the front yard of the church in Gainesville fits the template of the media who think that all religious people are southern hayseed hicks.

 Okay, so this guy fits that template.

-All right, let me let me review a little more and just answer some other questions about Terry Jones because I just I want to make sure I cover every angle.
+All right, let me review a little more and answer some other questions about Terry Jones because I want to make sure I cover every angle, dot every I, cross every T. None of my friends in high school ever blew up the Pentagon.

 To the best of my knowledge, the Reverend Terry Jones has not blown up the Pentagon.

-Which James Lee at the Discovery Building of last week, and of course, nobody's interested in that at all.
+Of course, nobody's interested in that at all.

 Barack Obama sat in the pew of the Reverend Jeremiah Wright's church for 20 years and said, I don't remember a thing he said.